-- Sudanese president Omer Hassan al-Bashir (L), Ethiopian Prime Minister Hailemariam Desalegn (C), South Sudan president Salva Kiir (R) at the third Tanana Forum on Security in Africa held in Ethiopia’s Bahr Dar town April 27, 2014 (SUNA)
+- Sudanese president Omer Hassan al-Bashir (L), Ethiopian prime minister Hailemariam Desalegn (C) and South Sudanese president Salva Kiir (R) at the third Tanana Forum on Security in Africa held in Ethiopia’s Bahr Dar town on 27 April 2014 (SUNA)

 Bashir who addressed the third Tanana Forum on Security in Africa held in Ethiopia’s Bahr Dar town, noted that Juba received $4.5 billion for development, while support was withheld from Khartoum despite all efforts it made to resolve problems and bring peace.